 To book over the phone, call: 1-800-774-1500

-Be sure to mention the Center for Painted Wall Preservation, for our group discount.
+Be sure to mention the Center for Painted Wall Preservation, for our group block.
+After September 25, 2020, any remaining rooms in the block would be released back to the hotel’s general inventory.

 We look forward to seeing you in Portland!